terraform-ibm-modules/terraform-ibm-enterprise/modules/enterprise_hierarchy/README.md

 # Enterprise hierarchy

-This submodule create enterprise child accounts and account groups at multiple depths of an enterprise hierarchy
+This module create enterprise child accounts and account groups at multiple depths of an enterprise hierarchy